 The US Capitol Police is in charge of protecting members of Congress, employees and visitors, and congressional buildings and grounds.
 And while a number of officers were on the scene for the Jan.
 6 attack, the department has been accused of not being prepared enough to handle the events that unfolded.
 Video shows how close the mob of rioters got to then-VP Mike Pence, as well as some senators.

 The day after the attack, Capitol Police Chief Steven Sund resigned.
 Lawmakers called for investigations into security at the Capitol.
 And four officers who responded to the riot have since died by suicide.
 A number of officers have sued Trump, accusing him of helping provoke the riot and saying he should be held responsible.

 One report from the Capitol Police internal watchdog found that the department was warned three days before the attack that Trump supporters were planning to target Congress — and that things could turn violent.
 The report also found that the Department of Homeland Security warned the agency that a map of the Capitol’s tunnel system was posted on pro-Trump message boards.
 It also stated that the department “did not have adequate policies and procedures” to respond to the insurrection.

-On July 6 — the six-month anniversary of the insurrection — then-acting US Capitol Police Chief Yogananda Pittman announced changes that the agency is implementing, saying it’s worked “around the clock” to improve security and support officers.
-She said the recommendations are from a number of reviews of the attack from a number of entities, including a US Senate committee, House select committees, the Government Accountability Office, and others.
-That includes…

-Opening field offices in places like California and Florida to further investigate threats to lawmakers

-Snapshot 2 | The US Capitol Police is in charge of protecting members of Congress, employees and visitors, and congressional buildings and grounds.
-And while a number of officers were on the scene for the Jan.
-6 attack, the department has been accused of not being prepared enough to handle the events that unfolded.
-Video shows how close the mob of rioters got to then-VP Mike Pence, as well as some senators.

-The day after the attack, Capitol Police Chief Steven Sund resigned.
-Lawmakers called for investigations into security at the Capitol.
-And four officers who responded to the riot have since died by suicide.
-A number of officers have sued Trump, accusing him of helping provoke the riot and saying he should be held responsible.

-One report from the Capitol Police internal watchdog found that the department was warned three days before the attack that Trump supporters were planning to target Congress — and that things could turn violent.
-The report also found that the Department of Homeland Security warned the agency that a map of the Capitol’s tunnel system was posted on pro-Trump message boards.
-It also stated that the department “did not have adequate policies and procedures” to respond to the insurrection.

-On July 6 — the six-month anniversary of the insurrection — then-acting US Capitol Police Chief Yogananda Pittman announced changes that the agency is implementing, saying it’s worked “around the clock” to improve security and support officers.
+On July 6 — the six-month anniversary of the insurrection — then-acting US Capitol Police Chief Yogananda Pittman announced changes that the agency is implementing.
+And said it’s worked “around the clock” to improve security and support officers.
 She said the recommendations are from a number of reviews of the attack from a number of entities, including a US Senate committee, House select committees, the Government Accountability Office, and others.
 That includes…

 Opening field offices in places like California and Florida to further investigate threats to lawmakers